Intervals

 11 | Major 7th |

 On the other hand, if you play the notes C and E on a musical instrument, those notes are simply two notes at the interval of four semitones.
-Until you place them within the context of a chord or a key, C could just as easily be a B sharp; E could equally well be an F flat.
-Since the interval name depends on the underlying natural notes, this interval could be anything.
-It is more likely to be a major third, but without a context, no one can say for sure.
+Until you place them within the context of a chord or a key, C could just as easily be a B♯; E could equally well be an F♭.
+It is more likely that the notes are C and E, but absent some sort of a context, no one can claim this, that or the other thing.

 Interval Inversion